Update Workfront Fusion scenarios for unified review and approval

 Use the following approach to plan and execute Fusion remediation:

 - Inventory now.
 Pull a full list of active Fusion scenarios and tag every one that references proof creation, proof status, document approvals, or approval routing.
-Don’t wait until after Adobe enterprise storage is enabled.
+Don’t wait until after Adobe cloud storage is enabled.

 - Classify each scenario as Edit, Rebuild, or Retire based on the criteria in the previous section.